 Getting to Mount Rainier

 There is no public transport from Seattle to Mount Rainier so most people self-drive.
 (Parking can be a bit of a headache in some parts of the park during peak months).
 Some people elect to take an all-inclusive day tour from Seattle.
 You can find some single and multi-day Mount Rainier tour options here.
 Tour prices start from as little as $65 pp for a full day trip with transport.

 Want to Stay Longer in Mount Rainier NP?

-If you have longer than a day, there are plenty of camping options at Mount Rainier as well as lodges, cabins and hotels.
+Mt Rainier is one of the most popular road trips from Seattle.
+If you have longer than a day, there are plenty of camping options at Mount Rainier as well as lodges, cabins, and hotels.
 You can find information about camping in Mount Rainier here and check accommodation rates and availability here.